How to know if you need more RAM

 1. Launch Task Manager: Right-click the taskbar at the bottom of the screen and then click Task Manager.

-2. Switch to the ‘Performance’ tab, click the ‘Resource Monitor…’ button at the bottom, and it will pop up a window like this.
+2. Switch to the ‘Performance’ tab, click the ‘Resource Monitor…’ button at the bottom.

 resource monitor